adamjreed/pool-passes/README.md

 # pool-passes

-A basic Vue application to generate printeable pool passes for the neighborhood association.
+A basic Vue application to generate printable pool passes for the neighborhood association.

 ## Project setup
 ```